 The community engagement process has defined a range of air pollution concerns.
 These concerns were translated into specific high-level monitoring objectives and sub-objectives, which in turn allowed the selection of appropriate mobile monitoring methods and data analysis plans to collect the type of data needed to address gaps in prior monitoring efforts and to address specific community concerns.
 Not all concerns and identified pollution sources are assigned specific monitoring objectives.
 In some cases it is because the measurement methods for monitoring the sources are not available to address the specific pollution sources.
-(For example, the John Wayne airport noted as a concern is outside the broad area monitoring boundary.)
 More generally, however, it is because resources for targeted area monitoring are limited across the entire SMMI project (62 different communities) and not all concerns can be directly addressed through the targeted area monitoring approach.
-While the concerns listed below will be the primary focus of the monitoring in Santa Ana, the final collected data set can be further analyzed beyond the scope of SMMI to address a much wider set of concerns and sources.
+While the concerns listed below will be the primary focus of the monitoring in West Berkeley, the final collected data set can be further analyzed beyond the scope of SMMI to address a much wider set of concerns and sources.